Gehlert: Geography

 The municipality lies in the Westerwald between Limburg and Siegen, roughly 2 km south of Hachenburg.
 Gehlert belongs to the Verbandsgemeinde of Hachenburg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1255, Gehlert had its first documentary mention as Geilinrode.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Regular events

 The yearly Whitsun kermis is the highlight of municipality life.

 Economy and infrastructure

 Northwest of the municipality runs Bundesstraße 413 leading from Bendorf (near Koblenz) to Hachenburg.
 The nearest Autobahn interchanges are in Siegen, Wilnsdorf and Herborn on the A 45 (Dortmund-Gießen) and also in Mogendorf on the A 3 (Cologne-Frankfurt), some 25 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
+Gehlert is also located beside the Wiedweg, a long distance walking path from Hachenburg via Altenkirchen to Leutesdorf at the Rhine.